-- A premises may be the subject of a maximum of 15 TENs per calendar year.
+- A premises may be the subject of a maximum of 15 TENs for no more than 21 days in total per calendar year.

 - No more than 499 people may be involved in the licensable activity at any one time.

-The statutory fee for a Temporary Event Notice is £21.
+The statutory fee for a TEN is £21.
 You can make payment by credit card or debit card and you can also pay by cheque.
 Cheques should be made payable to South Oxfordshire District Council.
-Please note that the new Temporary Event Notice application form should be used for all future events.
-This can be downloaded and completed by using the link below.
-Any applications received on the old forms after 30 June 2012 will not be processed and will be returned to the applicant for correct resubmission.

-- Apply for a Temporary Event Notice Online.
-If you apply online, you do not need to follow the additional steps listed below.
-Please ensure you follow this link only for a Temporary Event Notice for a premises based in the South Oxfordshire district.
+You can submit a TEN online here.
+If you submit your TEN online, you do not need to follow the additional steps listed below.
+Please ensure you follow this link only for premises based in the South Oxfordshire district.